The Need for Cocaine Addiction Treatment

 - Prevents dopamine reabsorption

 Cocaine abusers typically experience long-term changes in the brain’s reward system and in other areas of the brain.
 This results in unusual or unpredictable behavior toward those around them.
 Many cocaine abusers become frustrated when tolerance results in a failure to get high enough.
 So they increase the dose, which increases the health risk of heart attack and overdose.

 Begin Cocaine Addiction Treatment Today

 There’s no better day to begin cocaine addiction treatment than today.
-Through a range of addiction therapy services, you can take back control of your life.
+Through a range of addiction therapy programs, you can take back control of your life.
 Contact LA Detox today at (866) 932-8563 to get your life back on track.